-Several assets and liabilities of the Pre-IPO Group are either measured at fair value or disclosure is made of their fair values.
+Several assets and liabilities of the Company are either measured at fair value or disclosure is made of their fair values.
 Observable market data is used as inputs to determine fair value, to the extent that such information is available.

-Cash and Cash Equivalents
+Cash and cash equivalents

-For the purpose of the combined consolidated statement of cash flows, cash and cash equivalents consist of cash in hand, bank balances and short-term deposits with original maturity of three months or less.
+For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash in hand, bank balances and short-term deposits with original maturity of three months or less.